 Moist environments are the perfect breeding ground for mould and mildew.
 These fungi damage materials and release airborne spores that can cause respiratory issues, allergies, and other health concerns—especially for children, seniors, and those with asthma.

-2. Foundation Deterioration
+2. Foundation Seepage

 Water infiltration weakens the integrity of your home’s foundation.
 Over time, cracks grow, walls bow, and structural elements can shift.
 Left untreated, you may face major repairs or even a compromised foundation.